About Ebykr

 | 1911 | Grand Tour Victory | Carlo Galetti wins the third edition of the Giro d’Italia riding for Team Bianchi. |

-| 1913 | Technical Milestone | Introduction of front caliper brakes, significantly improving safety and control. |
+| 1913 | Technical Milestone | Introduction of front caliper brakes with pads and arms on select models, significantly improving safety and control. |

-| 1913 | Brand Identity | The famous “celeste” (teal/sky blue) color first appears on frames. |
+| 1913 | Brand Identity | The famous “celeste” (teal/sky blue) color first appears on frames, though it was not yet the signature hue. |

-| 1913–1932 | Production Milestone | Production era of the iconic “Giro d’Italia” Type M model, a bridge between artisanal and industrial eras. |
+| 1913–1932 | Production Milestone | Production era of the iconic “Giro d’Italia” Type M model, featuring integrated oilers by 1928. |

 | 1914 | Production Peak | Annual production reaches a staggering 45,000 bicycles, 1,500 motorcycles, and 1,000 cars. |

-| 1924–1938 | Market Dominance | Bianchi holds the largest share of the booming Italian bicycle market. |
+| 1924–1938 | Market Dominance | Bianchi holds the largest share of the booming Italian bicycle market, selling hundreds of thousands of units. |

-| 1927 | Brand Storytelling | Publication of “The Eagle and the Bianchi Bicycle,” a short story mythologizing the brand’s connection to the sky. |
+| 1927 | Brand Storytelling | Publication of “The Eagle and the Bianchi Bicycle,” a short story mythologizing the brand’s right to bear the eagle image. |

 | 1940 | Racing Legend Signed | Fausto Coppi, “Il Campionissimo,” joins Team Bianchi and wins his first Giro d’Italia. |